online doctor logo

 Surgical Interventions

 In some cases, surgical treatments may be necessary to address the root causes of finger numbness.
-Surgical procedures can involve the removal or repair of damaged nerves, or they may aim to prevent bones from pressing on the nerves.
+Surgical procedures can involve removing or repairing damaged nerves, or they may aim to prevent bones from pressing on the nerves.
 For example, depending on the patient’s condition, the doctor may recommend ulnar nerve transposition, medial epicondylectomy, and cubital tunnel release.

 Stretches and Exercises

-Stretching and exercises can play a crucial role in reducing discomfort and muscle tension.
+Stretching and exercises can be crucial in reducing discomfort and muscle tension.
 Examples include:

-• To reduce muscle tension in the wrist, hand rotation ten times clockwise and ten times anticlockwise, along with gently spreading the fingers as wide as possible, helps.
+• To reduce muscle tension in the wrist, rotate the hand ten times clockwise and ten times anticlockwise, and gently spread the fingers as wide as possible.

 Expert advice is safer than self-treatment.